Calculux-finance/calculux-frontend-dex/CONTRIBUTING.md

-# Contributing to the Panther ecosystem
+# Contributing to the Wakanda ecosystem

 Thanks for taking the time to contribute !